Last updated on November 21st, 2019 at 04:58 pm

 Jim Carrey, Oprah Winfrey, George Lucas, Jack Welch, Tom Peters, Wolfgang Puck, JK Rowling

-How to apply passion at work:
+How to apply passion at my work:

 PASSION is one of the most immediately fascinating triggers.
 With PASSION as your primary trigger, you capture widespread attention through colorful words, ideas, and actions.